CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 needed for representing and distributing clinical knowledge tools such as CDS.
 The structure of the CRCSM CDS described in this document is based upon the guidance provided by the CRM for designing and building CDS.
-Section 6.4 references the CRM while discussing conceptual usage of the CRCSM CDS.
+[Section 3.3.4](#conceptual-cds-usage) references the CRM while discussing conceptual usage of the CRCSM CDS.

 ##### FHIR Clinical Guidelines Implementation Guide